-“MFM campus radio played a large role in developing my passion for the media industry and helped to prepared me for the world of work.
+“MFM campus radio played a large role in developing my passion for the media industry and helped to prepare me for the world of work.
 I started off doing difficult hours – the graveyard shift between 3am and 6am – before graduating to a weeknight show.”

 “I’m proud of the fact that I never missed an academic deadline despite being swamped trying to balance being a student and radio presenter,” she says.

 The hard work continues today.
 Complementing her morning television show, Zoë presents with Carl Wastie on KFM in the afternoon.
-A former teen beauty queen she also models.
+A former teen beauty queen, she also models.